 2014 featured an extremely cold winter which affected crawfish harvests.
 The unseasonably cold weather drove the crawfish deep, and they stopped feeding and entering crawfish traps.

-The 2016 crawfish season is a great one, better than most.
+The 2016 crawfish season was a great one, better than most.
 Warm weather in December of 2015 produced an early crop of crawfish.
 The weather in the later part of December in South Louisiana featured weather in the low 80s which further encouraged crawfish growth and numbers.

 And these days crawfish festivals are happening all across the USA, in Mississippi, Alabama and Florida ... and even New Jersey and San Diego!